lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 ### Long Options

-* Use long over short options, e.g. `srun --nodes=2 --ntasks-per-node=4 ...` is prefered over
+* Use long over short options, e.g. `srun --nodes=2 --ntasks-per-node=4 ...` is preferred over
   `srun -N 2 -n 4 ...`
 * Use `module` over the short front-end `ml` in documentation and examples